Nikki Pease, Consultant in Palliative Medicine, Cardiff, Wales

 Pease and Taubert then closed the day.
 Pease thanked the helpers, volunteers, patients, carers and everyone who came along.

 It had been a very Twitter active day, with those not able to attend joining in the online debate via the #FutureCarePlanning and #FCPWales hashtags.
 Taubert outlined that the data from this conference would feed into a key strategic document on Future Care Planning for Wales, and that the detailed information that would be collated would likely be referenced for years to come.
 He outlined briefly his vision for a single electronic repository for this important documentation with much wider access and input ability than is currently possible.
 In doing this, Wales will be in a better place to comply with what is already enshrined in law: that patients have a right for their Advance Decisions to Refuse Treatment wishes and documentation to be shared safely, implemented properly, accessed appropriately and respected.
+“Shared Decision making should also include an ability to share the decisions that have been agreed on”, he said, closing the event.

 The next steps will involve analysing and publishing the immensely valuable data from this successful national conference and to let it inform both the future care planning priorities for Wales and the value based healthcare approach we strive towards.
 Taubert’s strategic A/FCP group will advise the chair of Welsh End of Life Care board and the deputy Chief Medical Officer on the recommendations going forward.
 This will include documents for practical use in day-to-day Future Care Planning, adorned with an NHS Wales logo for ease of recognition and transferability.
 The strategic group will work closely with NWIS and will ask 3 external companies who have expertise in electronic patient record Advance/Future Care Planning provision, to present and demonstrate what best practice looks like.
 A detailed specification document for electronic patient record FCP will also be agreed and presented to the chair of the End of Life Care Board, for further discussion with NWIS.